pwr-cloudprogramming/a10-OUN123/README.md

 ![Screenshot 2024-05-27 220043](https://github.com/pwr-cloudprogramming/a10-OUN123/assets/116722639/025d1d6f-11dc-4897-8cb7-e52b7d9125c0)

-Reflections
+## Reflections

-What Did You Learn?
+### What Did You Learn?

-I gained knowledge about controlling user authorization and authentication with AWS Cognito.
+- I gained knowledge about controlling user authorization and authentication with AWS Cognito.

-I learned how to configure and launch a secure AWS application.
+- I learned how to configure and launch a secure AWS application.

-Additionally, I discovered how to use AWS Cognito to add permission and authentication.
+-Additionally, I discovered how to use AWS Cognito to add permission and authentication.

-What Obstacles Did You Overcome?
+### What Obstacles Did You Overcome?

-It was difficult for me to fix Docker Compose.
+- It was difficult to fix GHI.

-I made the template and backend functional.
+- Made the template and backend functional.

-For user permission and authentication, I integrated AWS Cognito.
+- Integrated AWS Cognito for user permission and authentication.

-What Helped You Most in Overcoming Obstacles?
+### What Helped You Most in Overcoming Obstacles?

-It was quite helpful to go to the AWS documentation and examples.
+- AWS documentation and examples were very helpful.

-Overcoming the challenges required a combination of hands-on expertise and experimentation with various solutions.
+- Hands-on expertise and experimentation with various solutions.

-Was There Something That Surprised You?
+### Was There Something That Surprised You?

-The simplicity and potency of AWS Cognito's user authentication management astonished me.
+- The simplicity and potency of AWS Cognito's user authentication management.

-The ease with which AWS Cognito adds user authentication and authorization also pleased me.
+- The ease of adding user authentication and authorization with AWS Cognito.

-AWS Cognito Integration
+## AWS Cognito Integration

-Backend Modifications
+### Backend Modifications

-Dependencies for JSON Web Tokens (JWT) and the AWS SDK have been added.
+- Added dependencies for JSON Web Tokens (JWT) and the AWS SDK.

-Using the AWS SDK, an authentication service was developed to validate user information with Cognito.
+- Developed an authentication service using the AWS SDK to validate user information with Cognito.

-Specified endpoints for which permission is needed.
+- Specified endpoints that require permission.

-Frontend Modifications
+### Frontend Modifications

-Set up the AWS SDK to establish a connection with the AWS Cognito user pool.
+- Set up the AWS SDK to connect with the AWS Cognito user pool.

-Distinct forms for login, verification, and registration were created.
+- Created distinct forms for login, verification, and registration.

-Tokens for access and refresh are saved in localStorage following a successful login.
+- Saved tokens for access and refresh in `localStorage` after successful login.

-Additional logic to automatically renew the access token as required.
+- Added logic to automatically renew the access token as needed.

-Added access tokens to requests sent to the backend by implementing frontend logic.
+- Implemented frontend logic to include access tokens in requests to the backend.

-Added a logout feature that alerts Cognito to the end of the session and removes any remaining session data.
+- Added a logout feature that alerts Cognito to the end of the session and clears session data.